Adamkadaban/nrs/README.md

 # nrs
-Netstat with sensible defaults - implemented in Rust
+Netstat with sensible defaults - built in Rust

 ### what's with the name?